vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/config/README.md

 ```

 ## Checking for blank values
-* You can check whether or not configuration property is blank
+* You can check whether or not configuration property value is blank
 ```java
   new ConfigProperty("name").isBlank(true); // If boolean parameter is set to true, trim operation will be performed on the "name" property value before checking for blank
 ```